GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 ```
 45.55.232.15    loadbalancer.example.org (NGINX server)
-159.203.126.10  idp1.example.org (Gluu Server 3.1.2 on Ubuntu 14)
+159.203.126.10  idp1.example.org (Gluu Server 3.1.3 on Ubuntu 14)
-138.197.65.243  idp2.example.org (Gluu Server 3.1.2 on Ubuntu 14)
+138.197.65.243  idp2.example.org (Gluu Server 3.1.3 on Ubuntu 14)
 ```

-- To create the following instructions we used Ubuntu 14 Trusty.
+- To create the following instructions we used Ubuntu 14 Trusty

-- To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the instructions about configuring Nginx.
+- To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the instructions about configuring NGINX

-- Gluu Server version 3.1.2 using OpenDJ.
+- Gluu Server version 3.1.3 using OpenDJ

-- Redis-server for caching short-lived tokens.
+- Redis-server for caching short-lived tokens

-- JXplorer or a similar LDAP browser for editing LDAP.
+- JXplorer or a similar LDAP browser for editing LDAP

 ## Instructions

 ### 1. Install Gluu

-- First you need to [Install Gluu](https://gluu.org/docs/ce/3.1.2/installation-guide/install/) on one of the servers.
+- First you need to [Install Gluu](https://gluu.org/docs/ce/3.1.3/installation-guide/install/) on one of the servers.
 It will be referred to as the "primary" for the sake of simplification.
-Once everything is configured, there will be no primary in the multi-master configuration.
+Once everything is configured, there will be no primary in the multi-master configuration

 !!!
 Warning
     Make sure to use a separate NGINX/Load-balancing server FQDN as hostname.
     Make sure to select OpenDJ as your LDAP choice [1].

 - A separate NGINX server is necessary because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page when using a hostname other than what is in the certificates.
 For example, if I use idp1.example.com as my host and copy that to a second server (e.g. idp2.example.com), the process of accessing the site on idp2.example.com, even with replication, will fail authentication due to a hostname conflict.
-So if idp1 fails, you won't be able to use Gluu Server effectively.
+So if idp1 fails, you won't be able to use Gluu Server effectively

-- Now for the rest of the servers in the cluster, [download the Gluu packages](https://gluu.org/docs/ce/3.1.2/installation-guide/install/) but **don't run `setup.py` yet**.
+- Now for the rest of the servers in the cluster, [download the Gluu packages](https://gluu.org/docs/ce/3.1.3/installation-guide/install/) but **don't run `setup.py` yet**

 - We want to copy the `/install/community-edition-setu/setup.properties.last` file from the first install to the other servers as `setup.properties` so we have the exact same configurations.
-(Here I have ssh access to my other server outisde the Gluu chroot)
+(Here I have SSH access to my other server outisde the Gluu chroot)

 ```

-scp /opt/gluu-server-3.1.2/install/community-edition-setup/setup.properties.last root@idp2.example.org:/opt/gluu-server-3.1.2/install/community-edition-setup/setup.properties
+scp /opt/gluu-server-3.1.3/install/community-edition-setup/setup.properties.last root@idp2.example.org:/opt/gluu-server-3.1.3/install/community-edition-setup/setup.properties

 ```